-This 25th September, the question on everyone’s mind is this: what have we achieved since 2015 with regards to the SDGs?
+On this 25th of September, the question on everyone’s mind is: what have we achieved since 2015 with regards to the SDGs?

 A 2017 PwC business survey tells us that a business transition to the SDGs has been slow.
-As detailed in the report, “62% of the companies studied discuss the SDGs in their reporting.
-Only 37% have prioritized individual SDGs.”
+As detailed in the report, “62% of the companies studied to discuss the SDGs in their reporting.
+Only 37% have prioritized individual SDGs”.

 A more recent study, published by KPMG, has identified that:

-- The SDGs most commonly prioritized by leading companies are Climate Action (SDG13), Decent Work & Economic Growth (SDG8) and Good Health & Wellbeing (SDG3)
+- The SDGs most commonly prioritised by leading companies are Climate Action (SDG13), Decent Work & Economic Growth (SDG8) and Good Health & Wellbeing (SDG3)

-- The SDGs least commonly prioritized are Life on Land (SDG15), Zero Hunger (SDG2) and Life Below Water (SDG14)
+- The SDGs least commonly prioritised are Life on Land (SDG15), Zero Hunger (SDG2) and Life Below Water (SDG14)

-Therefore, some of the more well-recognized companies are halfway there in terms of reporting on SDGs, but less than halfway there in terms of industry-specific prioritizing of the SDGs in their business strategy.
+Therefore, some of the more well-recognised companies are halfway there in terms of reporting on SDGs, but less than halfway there in terms of industry-specific prioritising of the SDGs in their business strategy.

-According to World Business Council for Sustainable Development “businesses still lack a clear understanding of the business case.
-The struggle to articulate the business case within their own operations, is the greatest barrier to integration and transition efforts to internal SDG engagement.
+According to the World Business Council for Sustainable Development businesses still lack a clear understanding of the business case.
+The struggle to articulate the business case within their own operations is the greatest barrier to integration and transition efforts to internal SDG engagement.
 No internal company priorities for SDGs means, no effective partnerships within or outside the relevant sector/industry.

 The SDGs tackle cross-cutting policy areas, where intervention in one can have positive and/or negative in another.
-One example of this domino effect is urbanization and the goal sustainable cities (as previously discussed).
+One example of this domino effect is urbanisation and the goal of sustainable cities.

-In managing and controlling urbanization, stakeholders have many trade-offs to consider.
-Should farmers move off their land for new urban housing?
+In managing and controlling urbanisation, stakeholders have many trade-offs to consider.
+For example, should farmers move off their land for new urban housing?
 Should government interventions discourage people from moving to the cities?
 What are the best ways to promote social cohesion among urban citizens new and old?